zooko/smalloc/README.md

               .-----. .-----.
 ```

-### Free List Spaces (for Slab Numbers 0 and 1)
+### Separate Free List Spaces (for Slab Numbers 0, 1, and 2)

-For slabs 0, 1, and 2 there is a "free list space" large enough to
+For slabs 0, 1, and 2 there is a "separate free list space" large
-hold 20,971,520 slot indexes, each slot index being 4 bytes in
+enough to hold 20,971,520 slot indexes, each slot index being 4 bytes
-size.
+in size.
 (We'll describe to how to manage the free list for the other
 slabs later.)

 ```
 Figure 3.
-Organization of free list spaces for slab numbers 0, 1, and 2.
+Organization of separate free list spaces for slab numbers 0, 1, and 2.

 slab #     free list space
 ------     ---------------